Blog > Articles > Food & beverage

 Defining healthy

-As opposed to the heydey of diet culture, Gen Z tends to have a more holistic, inclusive, and informed approach to food with 75% always looking to learn more when it comes to food purchases.
+In contrast to the heyday of diet culture, Gen Z tends to take a more holistic, inclusive, and informed approach to food:

 The basics

-Unsurprisingly, ‘taste’ and ‘cost’ are the biggest motivators in Gen Z’s food choices and half of respondents agreed that the cost of food is a top pressing issue that the industry needs to address.
+Unsurprisingly, ‘taste’ (71%) and ‘cost’ (63%) are the biggest motivators in Gen Z’s food choices, and half of the respondents agreed that the cost of food is the #1 issue that the industry needs to address, followed by food safety and food waste.

 Food = health